Tilden Meteor: Overview

 Around 1:00 pm (local time) on July 13, 1927, eyewitnesses in the vicinity of Tilden, Illinois, reported seeing or hearing a large meteor pass overhead that resembled "a piece falling off the sun."
 The meteor approached from the southeast and was described as humming like an airplane prior to exploding in three distinctive sets of explosions that shook houses in the area.
 The explosions flashed green and purple and were followed by a roar described as similar to the sound of a tornado or an earthquake.
 Following the explosions, fragments of the meteor were witnessed falling toward the ground, where they were said to resemble "a dark streak, like smoke, for an instant."
 Witnesses also heard fragments of the meteor "shrieking" toward the ground as well as thudding sounds representing the actual impacts.

-Eyewitness accounts of the meteor were collected by notable astronomers Charles Pollard Olivier and Charles Wylie, both of who visited Tilden shortly after the meteorite impacted.
+Eyewitness accounts of the meteor were collected by notable astronomers Charles Pollard Olivier and Charles Wylie, both of whom visited Tilden shortly after the meteorite impacted.